 230 S LaSalle St, Chicago

 Kids can check out real historical currency and artifacts that tell the story of the United States dollar.
 There are treasures like a preserved pine tree shilling from colonial America and notes from the U.S. Civil War, and games and simulations that allow you to interact with the roles and responsibilities of the central bank of the United States.
-Daily guided visits are offered at 1pm.
-Open Monday - Friday except Bank Holidays, 8:30AM - 5:00PM.
+Daily guided visits are offered Monday - Friday at 1pm, no reservations are needed.

 1510 Wagner Road, Glenview

 Historic Wagner Farm is one of the last working dairy farms in Cook County.
-Kids can see firsthand how farms worked, and they can see cows in the pasture as well as chickens, pigs and draft horses.
+The farm provides a unique opportunity for families to learn about our farming heritage and experience first-hand "the way things used to be."
+Kids can see cows in the pasture as well as chickens, pigs and draft horses.
 They can step into an actual two-story silo and see what's going on inside!